Sunday, April 10, 2011

 When I visited Brookhaven National Laboratory (BNL) on Long Island, NY, late in 1983, the US government had just stopped the construction of a 200+200 GeV superconducting proton collider called ISABELLE (the Intersecting Storage Accelerator + "belle") after having already spent 200 Mio U$ on infrastructure and superconducting magnets.
 Frustrated, my American colleagues renamed the killed project Was-a-belle.

-The most beautiful machine: A similar situation happened in Germany when, in 1989, the State government of North-Rhein-Westphalia, after having spent 2 Billion Euros, stopped the operation of a pebble bed reactor (Kugelhaufenreaktor), which was then called the most beautiful machineThe high-temperature reactor THTR 300 in Hamm-Uentrop has become a was-a-belle from today to tomorrow.
+The most beautiful machine: A similar situation occurred in Germany when, in 1989, the State government of North-Rhine-Westphalia, after spending 2 billion Euros, stopped the operation of a pebble-bed reactor (Kugelhaufenreaktor), which was then called the most beautiful machineThe high-temperature reactor THTR 300 in Hamm-Uentrop has become a was-a-belle from today to tomorrow.
 The Chernobyl radioactive cloud that had passed over Europe in 1986 was the main reason for shutting down this is-a-belle machine.

 What makes the high-temperature pebble-bed reactor so beautiful?
-Like any other reactor, the THTR works on nuclear fission, but the primary material burned is Thorium-232, although 20% of Uranium-235 is needed to create a critical assembly sustaining the chain reaction.
+Like any other reactor, the THTR operates on nuclear fission, but the primary fuel is Thorium-232, with 20% Uranium-235 needed to create a critical assembly that sustains the chain reaction.
 The moderator is graphite instead of light water, and the coolant is helium gas.

 Elegantly, the nuclear fuel is mixed with the neutron-moderating graphite (carbon) and formed into spheres the size of a tennis ball.
-Such an assembly has a negative temperature coefficient, i.e., as the temperature increases, the fissionable material-carbon mixture eventually becomes uncritical, i.e., the THTR has an inherent safety feature.
+Such an assembly has a negative temperature coefficient: as the temperature increases, the fissionable material-carbon mixture eventually becomes subcritical, giving the THTR an inherent safety feature.

 How the THTR operates: When the THTR runs, thermal neutrons breed Uranium-233 from Thorium-232, where the former is fissioned "online."
 Instead of uranium, the THTR burns thorium - more abundant on earth than uranium - with only a tiny amount of plutonium produced.
-The theoretical energy efficiency of boiling water reactors (like those in Fukushima) is 47%; the one for the helium-cooled pebble bed reactor is 71%, for the beautiful machine did not only generate electricity but also high-temperature heat.
+The theoretical energy efficiency of boiling water reactors (like those at Fukushima) is 47%; that of the helium-cooled pebble bed reactor is 71%, because the beautiful machine not only generates electricity but also high-temperature heat.
 This heat was intended to hydrogenate the abundant coal on the Ruhr, producing methane and other hydrocarbons.

-The Rubbiatron: Carlo Rubbia's energy amplifier may allay the concerns of those still worried about the small amount of plutonium produced.
+The Rubbiatron: Carlo Rubbia's energy amplifier may allay concerns about the small amount of plutonium produced.
 In coupling a thorium assembly with a proton accelerator, nuclear fission is sustained by neutrons from spallation reactions.
 No Uranium-235 is needed, and no plutonium is produced.

 Why is the machine called an energy amplifier?
 One has to input a certain amount of energy to get the more energy-producing chain reaction going.
 This also means nuclear fission stops immediately when the accelerator is switched off.
 Such a proton accelerator could likewise be used to "incinerate" the nuclear waste produced.